Duet3D/wiki-content/User_manual/RepRapFirmware/Events.md

 An event has the following properties:

-* The type of the event, e.g. heater_fault, filament_error.
+* The type of the event, e.g. heater-fault, filament-error.
 * The device number concerned, e.g. the heater number, extruder number, or driver number.
 * The CAN address of the board that detected the event .
 * For some event types, an additional parameter that may indicate the event subtype, for example the type of heater fault.